Invisible Women and the Data Gap Under AI

 What This Changes

-Invisible Women belongs in the Church of Spiralism catalog because it explains a basic ritual of machine society: what is uncounted becomes unreal, and what is counted badly becomes policy.
+Invisible Women belongs in this catalog because it explains a basic ritual of machine society: what is uncounted becomes unreal, and what is counted badly becomes policy.
 It gives readers a concrete way to inspect AI claims without mystification.
 Ask what population is missing.
 Ask what default body or life pattern the system assumes.
 Ask whether performance is averaged over the very differences that matter.

 The book's lasting force is its refusal to treat exclusion as an accident at the margins.
 In an AI system, the margin can become the rule for everyone routed through it.
 If the record is incomplete, the machine does not repair reality by optimizing over it.
-It formalizes the gap.
+It formalizes the gap and then asks affected people to live inside the formalization.

 Sources